Previous APRN Member Spotlight

 While in graduate school, Branham – a career critical care nurse became intrigued by the evolving new role for a nurse practitioner who had a substantial background in the care of the critically ill.
 He quickly enrolled in a new program at the University of Texas Medical Branch in Galveston designed to prepare acute care nurse practitioners and graduated with the inaugural class in 1996.

 Branham’s contributions have included professor, manager, business owner and CEO.
 He completed doctoral work at Texas Woman’s University in 2011.
 His current university affiliations include associate professor in the Acute Care Nurse Practitioner Program at Texas Tech University and adjunct faculty at Texas Woman's University.
 He has provided instruction to more than 500 acute care nurse practitioners, as well as many other practicing nurse practitioners.
-Through out his entire career, Branham has maintained an active clinical practice based on a firm belief that those teaching nurse practitioners should also practice as nurse practitioners.
+Throughout his entire career, Branham has maintained an active clinical practice based on a firm belief that those teaching nurse practitioners should also practice as nurse practitioners.
 He is a frequent speaker at the local, state, and national levels on issues affecting the acute care nurse practitioner role, emergency care, business practices, telehealth and international issues related to the nurse practitioner role.
-He is one of a few nurse practitioners in the nation authorized by the Society of Critical Care Medicine to serve as an independent course consultant for the Fundamental Critical Care Support Provider Course.
-In 2013, Branham was inducted as a Fellow of the American Association of Nurse Practitioners based on his professional contributions.
-Branham currently maintains an active clinical practice focused on critical care, emergency and tele-practice.

 July 2021 Scott Stover

 Scott Stover, DNP, APRN, ACNS-BC, NEA-BC, CPHQ, CEN, is a current member of the ENA Advanced Practice Council.
 Scott started his medical career nearly four decades ago as an Army combat medic.
-After earning his BSN, he continued to serve as a combat medic instructor during his 22 years in the military.
+After earning his BSN, Stoverhe continued to serve as a combat medic instructor during his 22 years in the military.
 An emergency clinical nurse specialist for almost 25 years, Scott has spent most of his career working as an emergency services director at large health systems in Texas.

 Additionally, he has worked as a critical care flight nurse, adjunct faculty for ADN, BSN and MSN programs, and as a volunteer firefighter/paramedic.
 He has served in ENA leadership positions at the chapter, state, and national levels.
 In 2017, Scott graduated with his DNP from the University of Texas Health Science Center at Houston.
 He currently works as a lead nursing quality specialist in Sarasota, Florida, where he is the president of the Manasota ENA chapter.